oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for the Agency-owned communication infrastructure utilised to connect to Azure and Office 365.
+- The organisation is responsible for the organisation-owned communication infrastructure utilised to connect to Azure and Office 365.

 ## Communications systems